rtaph/RepResProj2/RepResProj2.md

 ## 231           HEAT     2030        755 2.68874172
 ```

-> Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?

-Across the United States, which types of events have the greatest economic consequences?

-Property damage estimates have been computed in the data processing stage using the `PROPDMG` and `PROPDMGEXP` variables.
-On this basis
+With respect to the second research question, I will use the `DMG` parameter.
+These property damage estimates were computed in the data processing stage using the `PROPDMG` and `PROPDMGEXP` variables.
+Using the same analysis as before, we obtain a table of the most costly events:

 ```r